SmelJey/KotlinCompiler/GRAMMAR.md

 ifExpression (used by primaryExpression)
   : 'if' '(' expression ')'
     (controlStructureBody | (controlStructureBody? ';'? 'else' (controlStructureBody | ';')) | ';')
   ;

+jumpExpression (used by primaryExpression)
+  : 'return' expression?
+  | 'continue'
+  | 'break'
+  ;

 assignmentAndOperator (used by assignment)